panda2k/cse105-project/README.md

 ```

 As you can see this JSON output correctly represents the mapped string $\langle M', w \rangle$
-with the outputted $M'$ having the same state diagram as drawn above.
+with the outputted $M'$ having the same specifications and state diagram as drawn above.
 Therefore
 the program has correctly mapped this example $\langle M, w \rangle$
 because $\langle M, w \rangle \in A_{TM} \iff \langle M', w \rangle \in HALT_{TM}$
 since $\langle M, w \rangle \in A_{TM}$, the program has correctly outputted $F(\langle M, w \rangle) = \langle M', w \rangle \in HALT_{TM}$.